fbpx

 Do you hire survivors of intimate partner abuse?

-Yes, many of our staff have survived abuse or witnessed abuse as children.
-Although surviving abuse brings an very personal understanding of the mission, it’s also important that our own healing not compromise the integrity of the services we provide.
+Yes, we celebrate and honor the value that survivors bring!
+The majority of our staff identify as survivors of intimate partner or other abuse.
+Although surviving abuse brings an very personal understanding to the work, it’s also important that our own healing doesn’t compromise the services we provide to others in crisis.

 Our dedication to inclusion and non-discrimination in our organization and the community is steadfast.
 We honor the link between intimate partner abuse and other forms of oppression.